Avatarchik/Auto-Il2cppDumper/README.md

 - If there is no dump.cs, check logcat using Matlog or Android Studio.
 Game usually crash or freeze if dump fails

 ### Obfuscated names
 Names can't be deobfuscated.
-Once they are obfuscated/renamed, it can't be reverted back to original, the APK doesn't even have a brain to memorize all original names.
-Instead, try find older version without obfuscation, or debug the game using GG, frida, gdb, lldb or others.
-If you can't do any of these, maybe guess the functions and try one by one :P
+Once they are obfuscated/renamed, it can't be reverted back to original, the game doesn't even kept any original names which makes obfuscation very useful.
+Instead, try to find older version without obfuscation, or debug the game using GG, frida, gdb, lldb or others.
+If you can't do any of these, maybe guess the functions and try one by one? :P

-### Bypass more games?
+### Bypassing protection?
-No idea since bypassing is not my thing, but if you know, feel free to make a pull request.
-For now, Issues is closed
+Bypassing is not my thing, but if you know, feel free to make a pull request.

 # Usage (If you want to complie by yourself)